ant-design/ant-design-pro-site/docs/uset-typescript.en-US.md

 #### Use a library without d.ts

-In the actual use of some libraries and there is no relevant d.ts, this time we can directly define in the file used, taking the high German map as an example.
+In the actual use of some libraries and there is no relevant d.ts, this time we can directly define in the file used, taking the AutoNavi map as an example.

 ```tsx
 import React from 'react';